peak district heather including salt cellar and fair brook waterfall

-Join me on the 21st August to capture a seasonal highlight of the purple heather blooming in the Peak District.
-This workshop is aimed towards those who wish to walk a little further to capture some less seen viewpoints.
+Join me on the 10th August to capture a seasonal highlight of the purple heather blooming in the Peak District.
+This workshop is aimed towards those who wish to walk a little further to capture some less seen but classic viewpoints.

 Each year, the brown moorlands of the Peak District comes to life for roughly 3 weeks when the heather turns to a vivid purple ravishing the moors.
 It is a visual spectacle, with landscapes completely transformed.
 It becomes a photographer’s paradise.